AymericBethencourt/td-esgi/README.md

 2- In **app/src/MyComponent.js**, below the MyToken component, implement a react component to shows the list of items.

-- Implement a form component to call the **createItem** function.
+3- Implement a form component to call the **createItem** function.

-- Implement a form component to call the **transferItem** function.
+4- Implement a form component to call the **transferItem** function.

 ### Exercice 6 : ShipBattle(ERC721)

-1- Create a **ShipBattle.sol** contract that implements ERC721.
-Create a ship factory that creates ships with random attributes of your choice.
-Create a battle function and implements it as you want.
-Define other functions, etc...
+1- Copy/paste the **ShipBattle.sol** file from the previous TP in TP1-Solidity to your app contracts.
+Take the ERC721 implementation from OpenZepellin.
+Compile and deploy it using Truffle.
+Check its address in Ganache.

+2- In **app/src/MyComponent.js**, below the MyToken component, implement a react component to shows the list of items.

+3- Display the number of created ships from **getShipCount**

+4- Implement a form component to call the **createShip** function.

+5- Implement a form component to call the **transferShip** function.

+6- Display the latest ship name using **getShipName**

+7- Display the latest ship attributes code using **getShipCode**

+8- Display the latest ship attributes illustration using the provided custom component `<Card shipCode={shipCode} />`

+9- Continue adding functions of your choice to the smart contract and to the Dapp.
+There is a simple example of ships battle.
+Maybe implement it in the Dapp with an illustration, or modify the battle so that the winner wins attributes and the looser looses attributes, etc...
 This exercise is open-ended, develop what you want :)

 Stop at 16h and proceed to the evaluation project.